 What to Expect as a Volunteer

-You’ll arrive at Phoenix Sky Harbor Airport where you’ll meet an ISL driver and drive across the border at the town of Sonoyta.
+You’ll arrive at Phoenix Sky Harbor Airport in Phoenix, Arizona, where you’ll meet an ISL driver and cross the border at the town of Sonoyta.
 After a four-hour drive, which includes a brief stop at the Organ Pipe Cactus National Monument and a few other small breaks along the way, you’ll arrive in Puerto Peñasco.
-With a full Mexican dinner awaiting you, you’ll get to know the ISL Mexico staff and have an orientation on the work you’ll be doing in Puerto Peñasco.
-Your first day will be spent in training seminars and touring around the city.
-The majority of the days to come will be focused on various aspects of ISL’s health service work.
+With a full Mexican dinner awaiting you, you’ll get to know the ISL Baja Mexico staff and receive an orientation to the work you’ll be doing in Puerto Peñasco.
+The next day will be spent in training seminars and touring the city.

-The balance of days are focused on the various aspects of ISL’s health service work in the area, mixed with various seminars on Border Health Issues, Medical/Dental Spanish, Community Surveying, and Desert Medicinal Plants.
-The program concludes with a morning of community screening clinics, followed by a second day of full clinic time with a variety of medical professionals and full pharmacy.
-Because of our active partnership with the Ministry of Health, we are often invited to join their staff in providing immunizations.
-ISL Baja received an award in 2015 from the Ministry of Health for our work in this area, as we enabled underserved communities we work in to double their immunization rates.
+Health clinics are conducted with a variety of medical professionals and a full pharmacy.
+Because of our active partnership with the Ministry of Health, we are also often invited to join their staff in providing immunizations.
+ISL Baja Mexico received an award in 2015 from the Ministry of Health for our work in this area, as we enabled the underserved communities we work in to double their immunization rates.

-With ISL Mexico, you’ll get to volunteer and experience the culture of those you serve.
-Here are some of the many possibilities.
+With ISL Baja Mexico, you’ll get many opportunities to experience the culture of those you serve as volunteers.
+Here are some of the many possibilities:

-Get an up-close view of Puerto Peñasco, a city that started out as a small fishing village and turned into a Mexican boom town fueled by the American prohibition in the early 1900s.
+Get an up-close view of Puerto Peñasco, a city that started out as a small fishing village and turned into a Mexican boom town during the American Prohibition Era in the early 1900s.

 An Evening on the Malecon